HewlettPackard/spire-k8s-operator/README.md

 #### Configuring and Installing a SPIRE Server

 The controller listens for the creation of a resource of type SPIRE Server for its reconciliation logic to be triggered.
 Based on the specifications in the user-inputted yaml file for a SPIRE Server instance, customized Kubernetes resources (such as `ConfigMap`, `StatefulSet`, `Service`, etc.) are generated and deployed in the Kubernetes cluster.
-The operator supports the High Availability model if more than 1 replica is specified in the user-inputted yaml file.

 #### Health Checks